From Star Wars to Marvel, licensed video games are becoming more ambitious. Here’s why.

 Disney’s relationship with video games, for example, has been rocky.
 Fresh off acquiring Lucasfilm, Disney shut down its video games division LucasArts in 2013.
 Three years later, a similar end came for Disney Interactive Studios, the company’s first-party development team.

 In a 2019 earnings call, CEO Bob Iger acknowledged that the company is best at making movies, not games.
 Today, Disney no longer develops games internally, focusing its efforts on licensing and partnering with external studios.
-LucasArts — now LucasArts Games — was reformed and rebranded as a team overseeing licensing for many Lucasfilm-owned properties.
+LucasArts — now Lucasfilm Games — was reformed and rebranded as a team overseeing licensing for many Lucasfilm-owned properties.

 In 2013, EA entered a deal with Disney, allowing the video game publisher to exclusively develop Star Wars console and mobile blockbusters.
 That deal expires in 2023, and Disney has started looking for new publisher and developer partners beyond EA.

-According to EA’s chief operations officer Laura Miele, “nothing has changed” outside of the expiring exclusivity deal, and Miele doesn’t feel “threatened” by new development teams working alongside Disney.
+According to EA’s chief studios officer Laura Miele, “nothing has changed” outside of the expiring exclusivity deal, and Miele doesn’t feel “threatened” by new development teams working alongside Disney.

 “We have other deals and other projects that we’re working on, even outside of this contract [with Disney]," Miele said.
 “So my view on it is, we just have a long-standing creative partnership and collaboration with Lucasfilm and Disney.
 And that’s going to continue on. …